Appendix A

 skill: A skill represents your degree of talent with a particular non-combat aspect of the world.
 For example, the Climb skill represents how skilled you are at climbing.
 For details, see Skills.

 somatic components: Somatic components are hand motions required to cast arcane and pact spells.
-For details, see ??.
+For details, see Ability Usage Components.

 space: Your space is the area that your physical body occupies.
 For convenience, your space is measured in five-foot squares.
 Medium creatures occupy space equal to a single five-foot square.
 For details, see Size Categories.